You don’t know what you are missing!

 book sales, soliciting donations, grant writing, other fund raising projects, providing funds for staff development, holiday decorating, assisting with library events, visiting other Friend’s meetings as a liaison, newsletter and website publication, purchasing the “extras” the Library needs, and helping with Library Use surveys and development.
 The Friends of the Library also pays for the L.E.A.P.
 Program insurance and portions of the Children’s Summer Reading Program.

-To become a Friend of the Greenwood Public Library, sign up at the front desk of the library or attend our next meeting.
+To become a Friend of the Greenwood Public Library, attend our next meeting.
 You can be as active as you want as a Friend; you can pay your dues and do nothing else except know you are supporting a worthwhile organization, or, you can pay your dues and volunteer some of your time.
 Perhaps you would like to be on a committee or on the board of the Friends of the Library?